mahmoudrabbas/iti-react-training/README.md

 ===================

-// creating a fake online server by json-server
+// creating an online fake server with json-server to do the CRUD operations on the dummy data

 $ npx json-server --watch db.json
-.
-.
-.
-.